 Trained performance for a tuned agent.
-After training, the agent was ran for 100 consecutive trials with no learning (left), and observed at least 2 catastrophic crashes.
-The histogram (right) shows the reward distribution among 1,000 trial presentations.
+After training, the agent was ran for 100 consecutive trials with no learning, and observed at least 2 catastrophic crashes.

 The final model definitively solves the reinforcement learning problem.
 As expected, the DQN algorithm generalized very well to the LunarLander-v2 problem; however, it remains to be seen if the same parameters (e.g. DNN topology) would generalize to the original Atari games.
 By virtue of the randomized restarts, the agent has been shown to be very robust to changing initial conditions.
 A fully trained agent running on-policy produced a very high success rate and a consistently high score.

 The agent successfully completes the challenge posed by OpenAI, and improves on the benchmark in the wiki by 2 orders of magnitude (episodes to success).